Online Budgeting Resources

 - Only use your bank’s ATM and avoid high fees from convenience store ATMs.

-- Leave your credit/debit cards at home and take cash with you for the day.
-This will also help you budget.
+- Leave your credit/debit cards at home and take cash with you when you travel off campus.
+This will help you budget.

 - Track your spending.
 You can use an app like Mint or your bank’s online services to ensure you are not going over your budget.